jmtilli/ldpairwall/AIRWALL_MANIFESTO.md

 TLS nowadays has server name indication (SNI), as specified by RFC6066.
-This is transmitted as cleartext, meaning any protocol using TLS that has application level support for SNI works with NG-AANAT.
+This is transmitted as cleartext, meaning any protocol using TLS that has application level support for SNI works with AL-NAT.
 TLS also can be detected with relative ease.

 ### HTTP

 Some sites still use traditional HTTP.
-However, due to the existence of the `Host:` header and due to the fact that a HTTP connection starts with the client's request, traditional HTTP is NG-AANAT friendly.
+However, due to the existence of the `Host:` header and due to the fact that a HTTP connection starts with the client's request, traditional HTTP is AL-NAT friendly.
 HTTP also is easy to detect.

-## Non-NG-AANAT-friendly protocols
+## Non-AL-NAT-friendly protocols

 ### Plaintext SMTP, POP3 and IMAP

-Plaintext SMTP, POP3 and IMAP connections are opened by a greeting of the server, meaning these protocols are not NG-AANAT-friendly.
-However, with mail protocols slowly moving to the use of TLS, it may be the case that they eventually will be NG-AANAT-friendly.
+Plaintext SMTP, POP3 and IMAP connections are opened by a greeting of the server, meaning these protocols are not AL-NAT-friendly.
+However, with mail protocols slowly moving to the use of TLS, it may be the case that they eventually will be AL-NAT-friendly.
 A STARTTLS proxy should be reasonably easy to implement.

 ### SSH

 SSH has reimplemented most of TLS in a custom implementation not used for any other protocol.
 This custom implementation unfortunately does not specify the server name anywhere as plaintext.
-Therefore, SSH is not NG-AANAT-friendly.
+Therefore, SSH is not AL-NAT-friendly.

 ## Wildcard connection open